Set-based Neural Network Encoding Without Weight Tying: Set-based Neural Network Encoding Without Weight Tying

-\textbf{Remark} Our usage of set functions $\Phi_{\theta_{1}}, \Phi_{\theta_{2}}$ and $\Gamma_{\theta_{\alpha}}$ allows us to process layers of arbitrary sizes.
-This in turn allows us to process neural networks of arbitrary architecture using a single model, a property lacking in previous approaches to neural network encoding for generalization performance prediction~\citep{nnf,statnn}.
+\textit{\textbf{Remark}} Our usage of set functions $\Phi_{\theta_{1}}, \Phi_{\theta_{2}}$ and $\Gamma_{\theta_{\alpha}}$ allows us to process layers of arbitrary sizes, which allows us to process neural networks of arbitrary architecture using a single model, a property lacking in previous approaches to neural network encoding~\citep{nnf,nft,statnn,dws}.